ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

     • Specify the path to the directory containing your sample files (*hint* use your *oregon_stickleback/* link here!.
 The denovo_map.pl program will read the sample names out of the population map, and look for them in the samples directory you specify.

-    •  Finally tell stacks to output a `vcf` file and a `structure` file, those will be useful later for population structure analyses!
-To do so FINISH THIS

     • Your command should be ready, try to execute the Stacks pipeline.

     • Is it starting alright?
 Good, now  **Use `control + c` to stop your command**